bjgman12/learning-journal/README.md

 ## Growth Mindset
->Growth mindset is the concept that when in the correct mindset you can nurture your learning process to grow more effeciently and indefinently >
+> Growth mindset is the concept that when in the correct mindset you can nurture your learning process to grow more effeciently and indefinently!

 ### Staying in the Growth Mindset
 1. Understand that nothing worthwhile will coem easily.